Extratime’s COVID-19 response

 The health, safety and emotional wellbeing of our staff, children, families and the wider community informs all of our decision making.
 We are carefully following national and local government guidance and working in partnership with all stakeholders to balance the risk of COVID-19 against the immediate and longer term needs of families who rely on Extratime to support their family.
 We are committed to keeping all staff, families, partners, commissioners and funders updated as this rapidly changing situation unfolds.

-Where possible the team are working at home, using phone and video conferencing to run virtual services, staff and trustees meetings.
-Extratime is also making use of the Government’s Coronavirus Job Retention Scheme to support jobs and sustain the charity’s future.
-This means some of our colleagues are on furlough until we are in a position to welcome them back to work.
+Where staff are unable to work, we have made use of the Government’s Coronavirus Job Retention Scheme to support jobs and sustain the charity’s future.
+This means some of our colleagues have been / are on furlough for short periods.

 - Buzz Buddies (at home)

 - Activity Hub page which includes links to lots of fun online resources

 - Extratime Activity Pack deliveries